ByKaj/helm/charts/calibre/README.md

 - The SMB credentials stored in the secret `smb-credentials` in the `default` namespace.

 ## Usage
-Make a `values.yaml` file with the following (minimal) content and change the values to match your environment.
-For all the possible configuration overrides see [values.yaml](https://github.com/ByKaj/helm/blob/main/charts/calibre/values.yaml).
+Create a `values.yaml` file with the following (minimal) content and change the values to match your environment.
+For all possible configuration overrides, see the default [values.yaml](https://github.com/ByKaj/helm/blob/main/charts/calibre/values.yaml) in the chart.
 ```yaml
 global:
   # Local timezone